Davidggrigoryan/AI-Agents/README.md

 The interface includes tabs for managing agents and application settings:

-- **Agents** – create or delete agents, set a prompt for their behavior, and choose between cloud (OpenAI API) or local (Ollama) execution.
+- **Agents** – create or delete agents, set a prompt for their behavior, choose between cloud (OpenAI API) or local (Ollama) execution, and persist agent changes in `agents.json`.
 - **Settings** – enter and persist an OpenAI API key and configure the port used for a local Ollama instance.